TinyCircuits/Thumby-Website/docs/FAQ.md

 **How do I know if my Thumby has the latest firmware/software?**

-You can update the Thumby firmware after connecting your Thumby to the Web IDE - the files system panel has an 'Update' button that will turn red when it detects your software is not up-to-date.
+You can update the Thumby firmware after connecting your Thumby to the Web Code Editor - the files system panel has an 'Update' button that will turn red when it detects your software is not up-to-date.
 Press the 'Update' button to load the newest software.
 The update will only overwrite a few core Thumby files.

 ---